akka/akka/akka-docs/src/main/paradox/typed/actors.md

 Java
 :  @@snip [IntroSpec.scala]($akka$/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/IntroTest.java) { #imports }

-With these in place we can define our first Actor, and of course it will say hello!
+With these in place we can define our first Actor, and it will say hello!

 Scala